 ZipRecruiter’s Recent Changes: What Employers Should Know

-ZipRecruiter launched a feature called "Be Seen First" in January 2025, which lets job seekers pay to move to the top of employer candidate lists.
-According to ZipRecruiter's blog, job seekers who use it are nearly 2x more likely to start a conversation with an employer.
-For employers, that means some of the candidates appearing at the top of your applicant list may be there because they paid for priority placement, not necessarily because they're the strongest match.
+In January 2025, ZipRecruiter launched “Be Seen First,” a feature letting job seekers pay to move to the top of employer candidate lists.
+According to ZipRecruiter’s blog, job seekers who use it are nearly 2x more likely to start a conversation with an employer.
+Employers should know: some applicants appearing at the top paid for priority placement, not because they’re the strongest match.

 How to Negotiate a Better ZipRecruiter Price

-Since every ZipRecruiter contract starts with a custom quote, there's room to negotiate.
-Here are five tactics that employers report working:
+Since ZipRecruiter pricing (which varies by industry, geography, and job slot count) starts with a custom quote, there’s room to negotiate.
+Here are the tactics employers report working:

 • Ask for annual billing discounts.
 ZipRecruiter typically offers a lower monthly rate if you commit to an annual contract.
 Push for 15-20% off the initial quote.

 • Bundle multiple job slots.
-If you're hiring for 3+ roles, ask for volume pricing.
-The per-slot cost should decrease with quantity.
+If you’re hiring for 3+ roles, ask for volume pricing.
+Per-slot cost should decrease with quantity.

 • Request TrafficBoost credits in the base price.
 Rather than paying $300-$500 per boost as an add-on, negotiate a fixed number of monthly credits included in your subscription.